Human Excellence means...

 We believe that there is much that we can do, for each one of us lives inside an extraordinary biological, biochemical, neurological machine that can be reprogrammed to reach for the stars within ourselves.
 In this way we can inspire and teach our children to become both good and smart to their highest degree.

-We have coined the term Human Values Education to describe a form of character education that rests upon the following foundation principles:
+We have coined the term Human Values Education to describe a form of values-based education that rests upon the following foundation principles:

 - The five Human Values of Love, Peace, Truth, Right Conduct and Non-violence embrace all of the human virtues, and lie within each one of us in full measure, equivalent to that displayed by the greatest saints and sages known to history.